Kirina/heart_rate_extraction_twin/README.md

 # heart_rate_extraction_twin
-This (private) repository is part of my Masters internship at AI for Health.
+This repository is part of my Masters internship at AI for Health.

 The main_wave_u_net_8_channel_out.ipynb file contains the main model.
 This file imports functions from the utils.py and data_preprocessing.py files and its parameters from the unet_config.py file.
 The load_history.ipynb can present the results from the wave-u-net model.